samirMoP/hbase-rest-py/README.md

 >>> >>> scan.delete_scanner()
 200
 ````
-There is also example Flask app on https://github.com/samirMoP/hbase-inbox using this package for impementig simple REST service for storing user messages.
+There is also example Flask app on https://github.com/samirMoP/hbase-inbox using this package for implementing simple REST service for storing user messages.